ztAlexGor/SelfAssessment/Skills/Async.md

   - Goroutine: 👂 heard
   - Signal
   - Stream: 🖐️ used
-  - Chain of responsibility: 🎓 known
+  - Chain of responsibility: 🖐️ used
   - Middleware
   - Locks: 🖐️ used
 - Async adapters and utils